 The assessor’s report

-Normally the assessor’s report will cover the injuries sustained by the Claimant, details of the Claimant’s current disability or incapacity, any other relevant medical conditions, the domestic circumstances of the Claimant, details of the Claimant’s employment, details of the injuries or disability in respect of which early intervention or rehabilitation is suggested and details of the type of intervention or treatment recommended, including its likely cost and likely outcome.
+Normally the assessor’s report will cover the claimant’s injuries, current disability or incapacity, any other relevant medical conditions and their domestic and employment circumstances.
+It will also outline the injuries or disability in respect of which early intervention or rehabilitation is suggested and the type of intervention or treatment recommended, including its likely cost and likely outcome.

 Neither party is entitled to disclose the report, or any correspondence relating to it, in any subsequent litigation unless the parties agree to its disclosure.

 The compensator is expected to pay for the report within 28 days of receiving it.

 The compensator should consider any recommendations made by the assessor and make available funds to enable any reasonable recommendations to be implemented.

 The compensator is not required to pay for any treatment or intervention which is unreasonable in its nature or in terms of its content or cost or when other adequate and timely treatment or intervention is available.
 The claimant is not required to undergo any unreasonable treatment or intervention.

 The compensator should inform the claimant’s solicitor whether it accepts or refuses to meet the cost of any such recommendations within 21 days of the date of the report.

 If the compensator provides funds for such purposes it cannot, if court proceedings are subsequently commenced, dispute the reasonableness or cost of the treatment.
 If the claimant commences court proceedings and subsequently loses or discontinues his claim or if a finding of contributory negligence is made or agreed, the compensator cannot seek to recover any funds paid for this purpose from the claimant.